bijington/blog/_posts/2021-10-13-building-a-mobile-game-in-xamarin-forms-part-one.md

 ![app starting point](/images/2021-10-13-building-a-mobile-game-in-xamarin-forms-part-one/app-starting-point.png)

-This will now serve as the basis for our next step in this series Data layer (repository pattern) - COMING SOON
+This will now serve as the basis for our next step in this series [Data layer]({% post_url 2021-10-13-building-a-mobile-game-in-xamarin-forms-part-two %})

 And finally the source for the end of this stage can be found at: